SirVoRaK/ecommerce/README.md

 <br>
 The consumer is also responsible for exposing a GraphQL endpoint to read the orders from the database, by making this the third parties won't have access to all orders.
 <br>
 The front end is made with Angular.
-It makes a request to the consumer to get the orders and display it to the user, clicking on an order you'll se it's details.
+It makes a request to the consumer to get the orders and display it to the user, clicking on an order you'll see it's details.

 ### Future Improvements
 - Adding order pagination.